PowerMan2206/dots/README.md

 - run `systemctl enable --now --user pipewire-pulse.service` to be able to use PulseAudio tools
 - edit the i3 (`.config/i3/config`) and Polybar (`.config/polybar/launch.sh`) files and set your monitor names on them
 - edit the `.config/polybar/scripts/current-sink.sh` script and set your sink names and pretty names (current one can be seen with `pactl get-default-sink`)
+- run the micro command `plugin install wc` (Ctrl-E) to get the word-count plugin, I didn't include it so that I don't gotta worry if it's ever updated